Collections Information and Access Policy

 10. Loans Out

-Loans from the Gallery to other institutions are made from both the Primary and Reference Collections and are divided into four areas for consideration:
+Loans from the Gallery to other institutions, which must meet the Gallery’s Loans Policy, are made from both the Primary and Reference Collections.
+They are divided into four areas for consideration:

 10.1 Short-term loans